CREATE SUCCESS by

 Decision-Making Cycle of Events

-I now have to put this into practice to see how best to expend my energies and time in 2018.
+I now have to put all of this into practice to see how best to expend my energies and time in 2019.
 I would love to hear from you about the kinds of decisions you must make and how any of these tools may help you.
 Also, let me know if you are interested in some of my basic business and writing training classes.
 Happy New Year!

 Do It The Write Way!
 Let My Fingers Do Your Talking!